 Intrastate transfers are primarily payments from the State Health Benefit Plan.

 Health Payments Make Up Most Intrastate Transfers

 Georgia receives annual payments from a large settlement signed in 1998 with four of the country’s largest tobacco companies, known as the Tobacco Master Settlement Agreement.
 Georgia does not explicitly dedicate these payments for specific purposes.
-As a result, the use of tobacco settlement funds vary from year to year, though most dollars in recent budgets have gone to health care.
+As a result the use of tobacco settlement money can vary from year to year, though most dollars in recent budgets have gone to health care.

 Most Tobacco Funds Used for Health Services